ansys/pysystem-coupling/README.rst

    **WARNING**

+   Note that the following applies only to the 25 R1 release of Ansys System Coupling.

    There is an issue with the 25 R1 release of Ansys System Coupling that prevents it from working in the gRPC server mode on which PySystemCoupling depends.
 A small patch is available that may be applied to some of the Python files in the System Coupling installation.
-This is provided in the ``patches/`` directory of this repository and will allow System Coupling to work with the current release of PySystemCoupling.
+This is provided in the ``patches/`` directory of this repository and will allow System Coupling 25 R1 to work with PySystemCoupling releases 0.9 and later.

+   This issue is not present in later releases of System Coupling.
+If a later release is available, you are recommended to use that.

-   Otherwise, PySystemCoupling should be used with an earlier release of System Coupling by setting the environment variable ``AWP_ROOT`` or specifying the version number as an argument to the ``launch()`` function.
+   Alternatively, PySystemCoupling can be used with an earlier release of System Coupling by setting the environment variable ``AWP_ROOT`` or specifying the version number as an argument to the ``launch()`` function.